wdkammrul/EduConnect/questions_and_answers.md

 #### Answer: C: `"12"`

 <i>
-The function adds a number and a string, triggering type coercion to concatenate them, resulting in the string "12"</i>
+The function sum adds the provided arguments, and in this case, it performs type coercion to concatenate a number and a string, resulting in the string "12".
+So, the correct answer is C: "12".
+Keep an eye on data types when working with arithmetic operations!</i>

 </p>
 </details>